 4. The Metropolitan Museum of Art

-With 7.06 million annual visitors, the Metropolitan Museum of Art is the second most visited museum in the world for good reason; the museum houses an extensive collection of art from all major civilizations.
-Aside from housing world-renowned art pieces, the Met is home to the annual Met Gala, an event that draws in the crème de la crème of the fashion and entertainment world and serves as the unveiling of the Costume Institute’s highly-anticipated temporary fashion exhibit.
+With 7.06 million annual visitors, the Metropolitan Museum of Art is the second-most visited museum in the world for good reason; The museum houses an extensive collection of art from all major civilizations.
+Aside from housing world-renowned art pieces, The Met is home to the annual Met Gala, an event that draws the crème de la crème of the fashion and entertainment world and serves as the unveiling of the Costume Institute’s highly-anticipated temporary fashion exhibit.

-Located next to Central Park on the Upper East Side, the Met is located along Museum Mile.
+Located next to Central Park on the Upper East Side, The Met is located along the Museum Mile.
 This section of 5th Avenue has seven world-class institutions that house some of the best art and culture the world has to offer.

 Everyone has a famous New York City spot they dream of visiting, so why not make your dreams come true this year with a trip to the Big Apple?
 New York Habitat has plenty of apartment options all over the city in varying sizes and neighborhoods, so check our website to find one near your favorite landmark or close-to-your-heart NYC location!